-solutions would work of flot.
-If the solution does not work, talk about will f will flot.
-Concepts within Unit # 2 Success Criteria for this concept Link to TEKS Concept #1: Using Algorithms to Solve Create an animation project in Scratch.
-Problems Use and create algorithms to solve a problem.
-TAK.4A, TA4.B, S4.2E
+Concepts within Unit # 2 Success Criteria for this concept Link to TEKS Concept #1: Using Algorithms to Solve Create a variety of algorithms to solve a problem.
+Problems Students can practice using iterations (repeated steps) with loops through TAK.4A, TA4.B, S3.2E coding and programming.